HOW TO IMPROVE YOUR FUEL ECONOMY –

 - Use your Fuel Economy display.
 One of the advantages to some of the most successful hybrids – like the Prius – is that they prominently display the instantaneous fuel economy.
 Many drivers have noted that this results in developing more frugal driving habits.
 If your vehicle doesn’t have this feature, you can add one, like ScanGauge.

-Second: Vehicle MAINTENANCE & UPGRADES.
+Second: Vehicle MAINTENANCE & UPGRADES to Improve Fuel Economy.

 These areas often get skipped in fuel economy recommendations, but the impact can be huge.
 Now you can learn about these missing areas.